arsam31/SAAC02-Notes/README.md

 - Amount of maximum data loss.
 - Influences technical solution and cost.
 - Business usually provides an RPO value.
+- The lower the RPO value, the more snapshots will be taken in a short time(may be in minutes or seconds)

 RTO - Recovery Time Objective